micolous/intuition/doc/protocol.rst

 Protocol notes for Owl Intuition (Network Owl)
 ==============================================

 Events are broadcast on LAN via Multicast UDP address ``224.192.32.19:22600``.
 Events are transmitted in XML.

+These events are from the OWL Intuition-lc.
+There may be some more events with the OWL Intuition-pv, however I don't know anything about it (as I do not own the unit nor have a PV generator).

 .. highlight:: xml